gmcmillan100/ubertest/docs/index.rst

 Why Picked this Section
 -----------------------

-I chose `Pytest Installation and Getting Started <https://docs.pytest.org/en/latest/getting-started.html>`_ because I knew nothing about pytest and wanted to learn.
+I chose `Installation and Getting Started <https://docs.pytest.org/en/latest/getting-started.html>`_ because I knew nothing about pytest and wanted to learn.

 How Improved
 ------------

-When I began installing and testing pytest on my mac, it became apparent that several information gaps existed in the doc.
+When I began installing and testing pytest on my mac, it became clear that several information gaps existed in the doc.
 I added the following new sections based on the snags I hit during my user experience:

 * :ref:`pyinstall` -- I wanted to test using Python 3.5 with the latest pytest package.
 However, the doc lacked Python installation instructions for my Mac OS X version.
 * :ref:`pip3` -- It was not clear that ``pip3`` was required to install pytest for Python 3.5, so I added a new section about this.
 I also included a tip on how to use ``source`` to reload a ``.bash_profile``.
 * :ref:`swver` -- It was not clear how to verify the software versions that are paired together to run pytests.
 * :ref:`cache` -- After I ran my first test, two cache stores were created.
 These were not documented anywhere in the guide.
-* :ref:`asserts` -- My test was not displaying results until I added assert statements to my Python code.
+* :ref:`asserts` -- My test was not displaying results until I added assert statements.
 This step might be obvious to most Python experts but wasn't to me.
 Anyways, I added a section about it.
+* :ref:`collection` -- I kept getting collection errors during my testing.
+There was no section about how to troubleshoot this kind of error in the docs.
+The 200 page PDF didn't help either.
-* :ref:`git` -- Depending on the team and project, I like to give developers an opportunity to update the docs directly (no tech writer bottlenecks).
-My new sections are stored in this `Git Ubertest Repo <https://github.com/gmcmillan100/ubertest/tree/master/docs>`_ and can be updated using the standard procedure.
+* :ref:`git` -- Depending on the team and project, I like to give developers an opportunity to update the docs directly (no tech writer bottleneck).
+My new sections are stored in this `Git Ubertest Repo <https://github.com/gmcmillan100/ubertest/tree/master/docs>`_ and can be updated using the standard Git workflow.
-* Search -- The existing doc lacked search and a clean navigation, so I wrote my new sections inside a Sphinx framework.
+* Search -- The existing doc lacked an obvious search box and a clean navigation, so I wrote my new sections inside a Sphinx framework with a custom Uber theme. :-)

 .. _pyinstall:

 Python 3.5 Installation for Mac 10.11
 -------------------------------------

-Follow these steps to install a 32-bit i386/PPC version of Python 3.5 on Mac OS X El Capitan.
+Follow these steps to install a 32-bit i386/PPC version of Python 3.5 on Mac OS X El Capitan:

 1. Download the package at `python-3.5.3-macosx10.5.pkg <https://www.python.org/ftp/python/3.5.3/python-3.5.3-macosx10.5.pkg>`_.